Webhooks

 GET /v1/webhooks/{id}/delivery-logsTesting a Webhook

-Use the Test button in the portal to send a sample alert.triggered payload to your endpoint and verify it responds correctly, without waiting for a real event.
+Use the Test button in the portal to send a sample session.completed payload to your endpoint and verify it responds correctly, without waiting for a real event.

 POST /v1/webhooks/{id}/testManaging Webhooks via API